 15 Foods For Naturally Glowing Skin

 When it comes to skin health, dark leafy greens take the front seat.
-Loaded with antioxidants and essential vitamins and nutrients, dark green leafy vegetables such as spinach, Swiss chard, radish leaves, mustard leaves (sarson ka saag), lettuce, coriander, parsley, broccoli, and arugula help rid your skin of dullness and enhance its glow.
+They are loaded with antioxidants and essential vitamins and nutrients (3).
+Dark green leafy vegetables such as spinach, Swiss chard, radish leaves, mustard leaves, lettuce, coriander, parsley, broccoli, and arugula help rid your skin of dullness and enhance its glow.
 You can add them to salads, soups, sandwiches, wraps, daal, etc.

-This is my favorite!
-Turmeric kills the harmful bacteria inside and outside your body.
-Cucurmin is the main phytonutrient responsible for turmeric’s antibacterial, antiviral, anti-inflammatory, and antifungal properties.
+Curcumin is the main phytonutrient responsible for turmeric’s antibacterial, antiviral, anti-inflammatory, and antifungal properties.
+Turmeric taken orally or used for topical application has overall skin benefits, though further research is required to prove the same (4).
 You can consume washed and peeled raw turmeric first thing in the morning or while going to bed with a glass of milk.
-You will see visible results in just one week’s time.
-No kidding!
-You can also add it to curries, salad dressing, juices, etc.
+You can also add fresh turmeric to curries, salad dressing, juices, etc.

 Avocado is the perfect superfood for the skin.
-It is rich in vitamin E and healthy fats.
-The healthy fats lower the inflammation, and vitamin E acts as an antioxidant.
-Avocados help slow down skin damage, lock moisture, and prevent premature wrinkling, acne, and dullness.
+It is rich in vitamin E and healthy fats (5).
+A cross-sectional study done on Japanese women has revealed that healthy fats – especially saturated and monounsaturated fats – improve skin elasticity (6).
+This means that avocados may help slow down skin damage, lock in moisture, and prevent premature wrinkling and dullness.
 Easy ways to include them in your diet is to add them to your breakfast bowl, sandwiches, salads, dipping sauce, etc.

 5. Aloe Vera

 Aloe vera is the most popular home remedy for all skin problems.
-It contains the hormones auxin and gibberellin that have anti-inflammatory properties.
-Hence, when you apply aloe vera topically or consume its extract in the form of juice or supplements, it helps in reducing any kind of inflammation.
-However, never directly consume aloe vera gel straight from a plant.
+It contains the hormones auxin and gibberellin that have anti-inflammatory properties (7).
+Hence, when you apply aloe vera topically or consume its extract in the form of juice or supplements, it helps reduce any kind of inflammation.
+A study done on rats has found that it can also boost collagen synthesis and heal dermal wounds (8).
+However, don’t ever consume aloe vera gel directly from a plant.

 Fruits are loaded with vitamins, minerals, and fruit sugar.
 These sweet treats keep your hunger pangs at bay, preventing you from consuming sugary junk food that increases inflammation in your body.
 Hence, by consuming fruits, you will be able to maintain your skin’s health and get the glow that you always wanted.
 Here are a few fruits that we recommend:

-- Mangoes are rich in antioxidants and vitamin A, which prevent premature aging, retain the skin’s elasticity, and facilitate the growth of new skin cells.
+- Mangoes are rich in antioxidants and beta-carotene (a precursor of vitamin A), which is synthesized in the skin.
+Oral intake of beta-carotene helps reduce UV-induced redness in humans (9).
+It also said to prevent premature aging, retain the skin’s elasticity, and facilitate the growth of new skin cells, though there is not enough scientific evidence to support these claims.

-- Papaya helps shed the dead skin cells and clears your skin of impurities.
+- Papaya has antibacterial properties (11).
+Thus,it may help in shedding the dead skin cells and clearing your skin of impurities.

-- Oranges and kiwis are rich in vitamin C, which delays the onset of wrinkles and boosts collagen synthesis.
+- Oranges and kiwis are rich in vitamin C (12), (13).
+Vitamin C delays the onset of wrinkles and boosts collagen synthesis (14) Kiwi is also a powerful antioxidant (15).
 Other vitamin C-rich fruits are guavas, grapefruits, and strawberries.
-Vitamin C also protects the skin from sun damage and promotes cell turnover, thus preserving the youth and beauty of your skin.
+Vitamin C also protects the skin from sun damage and promotes cell turnover, thus preserving the youth and beauty of your skin (14).

-- A glass of warm water with honey and lemon juice lightens your skin tone and keeps it clear.
+- Anecdotal evidence suggests that a glass of warm water with honey and lemon juice can lighten your skin tone and keep it clear.

-- Apple helps maintain a toned look and makes your skin look younger.
+- Apple helps maintain a toned look and makes your skin look younger, though there is no scientific evidence to prove the same.

-- Berries are also a rich source of vitamin C, a potent antioxidant and immunity booster.
-Consuming them will help get rid of dark spots and marks quicker.
+- Berries have potent antioxidant properties (16).
+Anecdotal evidence suggests that consuming them may help you get rid of dark spots and marks quickly.

 Carrots contain high levels of beta-carotene, vitamin A, and antioxidants.
 They make your skin healthy from the inside by flushing out toxins.
-They protect your skin from sun-induced damage and prevent premature aging and wrinkles.
-Sweet potatoes and yam are other options that show similar results.
+They also have a photoprotective effect.
+They protect your skin from sun-induced damage and prevent premature aging and wrinkles (17).
+Sweet potatoes and yams are other options that show similar results.

 8. Fish And Fish Oil

 Fish and fish oil are rich in omega-3 fatty acids.
-They provide the skin with a healthy dose of natural oils (good fats) to reduce inflammation, acne, scaly skin, and redness.
+They provide the skin with a healthy dose of natural oils (good fats) to reduce inflammation, acne, and redness (18).
 Consume fatty fish like tuna, salmon, and carp or take fish oil supplements to keep your skin healthy and soft.
 Consume grilled or baked fish.
 Do not discard the skin.

 9. Healthy Fats

 Healthy fats are great for your skin.
-The main sources of healthy fats are nuts (almond, walnut, macadamia, etc.), seeds (flaxseed, sunflower seed, chia seed, etc.), healthy oils (olive oil, rice bran oil, etc.), and fish and fish oil, which we have already talked about.
-Nuts, seeds, and oils are great options for vegans and vegetarians.
+The main sources of healthy fats (omega-6 fatty acids) are nuts (almond, walnut, macadamia, etc.), seeds (flaxseed, sunflower seed, chia seed, etc.), healthy oils (olive oil, rice bran oil, etc.), and fish and fish oil, which we have already talked about.
+Nuts, seeds, and oils are great options for vegans and vegetarians to nourish their skin, improve its structure, and heal wounds (19).
 Include them in your diet in adequate amounts to get flawless skin.

 10. Green Tea/Matcha Tea

 Green tea is a natural source of antioxidants.
-It is loaded with a potent phytonutrient, epigallocatechin gallate (EGCG).
+It is loaded with a potent phytonutrient – epigallocatechin gallate (EGCG).
 The percent of EGCG is highest in matcha tea and green tea.
-The antioxidants in the tea help scavenge the harmful free radicals, thereby protecting your skin from premature aging, dark spots, and redness.
-They also help lower the levels of DTH, the acne-producing hormone, leaving your skin healthy and blemish-free.
+These antioxidants in tea help scavenge the harmful free radicals, thereby protecting your skin from premature aging, dark spots, and redness (20).
+Green tea polyphenols also prevent acne vulgaris and lipid synthesis by the sebaceous glands, leaving your skin healthy and blemish-free (21).

-Broccoli is a rich source of antioxidants and has anti-inflammatory properties.
+Broccoli is a rich source of antioxidants (22).
 Antioxidants play an important role when it comes to enhancing skin health.
 The free oxygen radicals attack the cells and disrupt the normal functioning of the cells and organs.
-This, in turn, can cause hormonal imbalance, weak immunity, gut problems, etc. So, you need a good dose of antioxidants from food, specifically broccoli, as it gives you quick results as compared to other cruciferous veggies.
+This, in turn, can cause hormonal imbalance, weak immunity, gut problems, etc. So, you need a good dose of antioxidants from food, specifically broccoli, as it gives you quicker results compared to other cruciferous veggies.

-Yogurt and buttermilk contain probiotics that help in digestion, absorption, and excretion.
+Yogurt and buttermilk contain probiotics that help in digestion, absorption, and excretion (23).
 When your digestion is smooth, and you have no gut problems, your skin will be less prone to breakouts, dryness, and infections.
-Consume yogurt every day after lunch, with dinner, and in shakes and smoothies.
+Consume yogurt every day after lunch, dinner, and in shakes and smoothies.

 13. Bottle Gourd

-Bottle gourd (and bottle gourd juice) is a natural remedy for chicken pox scars.
 It hydrates and protects your skin, thereby giving it a natural glow.
-The phytonutrients present in bottle gourd have anti-inflammatory and antioxidant properties, which make it one of the best foods to get rid of scars naturally.
+The phytonutrients present in bottle gourd have anti-inflammatory and antioxidant properties (24).
+Therefore, it may help in getting rid of scars naturally.
+Bottle gourd juice also improves digestion and reduces constipation (25).
+Thus, it may lend your skin a natural glow.
 Consume bottle gourd juice in the morning with other breakfast items.
 You can also make bottle gourd soup or add it to stews and daals.

 14. Bitter Melon

-It tastes bitter but is an amazing natural remedy for all your skin problems – from redness and allergies to scars to tanning.
-Apart from being a good source of antioxidants and having anti-inflammatory properties, bitter melon also keeps your liver and gut healthy.
+It tastes bitter but is an amazing natural remedy for skin problems like redness, allergies, scars, and tanning.
+A study conducted on liver-injured rats has found that, apart from being a good source of antioxidants and have anti-inflammatory properties, bitter melon also keeps your liver and gut-healthy (26).
 Consume boiled bitter melon or add it to stews.
 Do not fry or soak it in water for a long duration as it reduces its nutritional value.

 15. Red Wine

 Red wine is nothing but fermented red grape juice.
 It has the ability to retain the skin’s original glow and prevent aging.
-The antioxidants present in it help flush out toxins and protect the skin from inflammation and sun damage.
+The polyphenols present in it protect the skin from inflammation and sun damage (27).
 However, consume it in limited quantities as excess alcohol causes dehydration, which might aggravate your skin problems.

-These were the foods you could consume to keep your skin healthy.
+These are the foods you need to consume to keep your skin healthy.
 But which foods do you need to avoid?
 Here’s the list.

 Foods To Avoid